What is Brexit?

 Government of Jersey information on Trading with the EU

-If you live in Jersey and you hold an EU national identity card or passport nothing will change in relation to travelling, working or living in the EU before or after 31 December 2020.
+If you live in Jersey and you hold an EU national identity card or passport nothing has changed in relation to travelling, working or living in the EU.

 Government of Jersey information on Visiting the EU after 31st Dec 2020